The Procurement Academy

 Note: The Level I manual will not count toward subsequent levels of certification; i.e., those seeking level II or III certifications will also be required to attend the Level I Procurement Academy class.

-You can always call the Division of General Services at (907) 465-2250 to seek clarification of the rules and procedures regarding Procurement Officer Certification and recertification, but we have also created a flowchart to help you find your own way through the process.
+You can always call the Office of Procurement and Property Management at (907) 500-8317 to seek clarification of the rules and procedures regarding Procurement Officer Certification and recertification, but we have also created a flowchart to help you find your own way through the process.

 At first glance, this flowchart can be daunting, but if you approach it with a specific scenario in mind -- e.g., "What do I need to do to recertify before my level II expires next year?" or "What do I need in order to conduct a $75,000 procurement?" -- then it should be fairly easy to trace your way through and find an answer.
 Almost